avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/05-Interface.md

 #### 5.4.1 List

-The `List` interface defines lists basic functionality.
-Because the class ArrayList implements the List interface, it can also be initialized through the List interface.
+The interface `List` defines lists basic functionality.
+Because the class `ArrayList` implements the interface `List`, it can also be initialized through the interface `List`.

 ```java
 List<String> strings = new ArrayList<String>();
 strings.add("A String object within an ArrayList object!");
 ```

 As we notice from the [List interface Java API](https://docs.oracle.com/javase/8/docs/api/java/util/List.html), there are a lot of classes which implement the interface `List`.
 A list construction which is familiar to hakers like us is the linked list.
-A linked list can be used through the List interface in the same way as the objects created from `ArrayList`.
+A linked list can be used through the interface `List` in the same way as the objects created from `ArrayList`.

 ```java
 List<String> strings = new LinkedList<String>();